 Realizations of My Own

-They must have known that I was traveling today, as they gave me a copy of the book with a heartfelt message inside.
+They must have known I was traveling the following day, as they gave me a copy of the book with a heartfelt message inside.
 I had planned on waiting until I was on the plane to start reading the book, but I simply couldn’t wait.

 I’m a firm believer that far too often we miss calls in our life because we’re too busy, or because we simply have too many things on our plate.